bmw-software-engineering/lobster/packages/lobster-tool-cpptest/README.md

 ```
 Note: File paths are accepted only in single quotes.

+## Technical Aspects

+`lobster-cpptest` now displays a test-name instead of a fixture-name
+in the lobster-report and lobster-html-report.

 ## Copyright & License information

 The copyright holder of LOBSTER is the Bayerische Motoren Werke